ResetXPDR/MSFS_AutoFPS/README.md

     - **VR‑specific defaults** show automatically when in VR mode or when VR is selected in the Target FPS dropdown.
     - The Sim Values header shows an **MSFS icon** to indicate default values are being displayed.
   - When in a flight session, the Sim Values header shows an **AutoFPS icon** to indicate values are being actively controlled by AutoFPS.
-  - Green means the sim value is at or better than target value being sought, red means at lowest level or worse than target value being sought, orange means TLOD or OLOD is auto adjusting, black is shown otherwise.
+  - Green generally means the sim value is at or better than target value being sought, red means at lowest level or worse than target value being sought, orange for TLOD or OLOD means it is auto adjusting , black is shown otherwise.
   - Other symbols may be shown when applicable, such as value locked 🔒, increasing ▲ and decreasing ▼, upper limit ⊤ and lower limit ⊥.
   - Additional reduction settings values can be made visible when auto reduction or VRAM+ is active at Level 1 or greater by the user mousing over the Reduce value.
   - FPS+ - shows the average FPS, filtered for spikes and dips, for the current graphics mode.